Which company immediately stands out when you think of examples of good customer service in retail?

 The first step to providing good customer service in retail begins with listening to your customers.

 Your customers won’t always approach you directly, so you may need to do some digging to uncover customer feedback or use a social media monitoring tool to do the digging for you.

-This is where social media monitoring tools come in handy.
-Set up social listening projects to track mentions of your brand, product, industry, etc… and receive instant notifications whenever your customers mention you on-line, whether you’ve been tagged or not.
+Keep in mind that your company won’t always be tagged when your customers mention you.
+This is where social listening tools can give you a hand.
+Set up media monitoring projects to track mentions of your brand, product, industry, etc… and receive instant notifications whenever your customers mention you on-line, whether you’ve been tagged or not.

 Step 1: Set up your social listening projects

 Start by selecting the keywords you want to track.

 If you’re not sure which keywords you should be tracking, this resource will give you some ideas.

 Step 2: Keep an eye on your social listening projects